monsoonmaelstrom/book2/book2.md

 It’s too late to do anything about it.
 Literally.
 Metaphorically.
 But still.
 I wish I’d *known*.
 Finally, I give up on the pacing.
 It’s not helping anyway.
 I lie down on the roof and stare up at the stars.
 I think Liam realized it on the bridge.
 Or realized *something* at least.
 But I was too busy being annoyed that I botched it to notice at first, and then too distracted by him to realize it after that.
 Damn.

 I’m not sure how much time has gone by.
 I’ve lost track, but I think I’ve been lying on the roof for a few hours at least trying to reconcile the fact that the magic tying me to Liam is so much deeper than I realized.
 It doesn’t just bind our lives and deaths to one another, it’s… more.
 I don’t even know how much more.
 I feel like I should have been given a manual.
 Some kind of instructions.
-I have a strong feeling this may not be normal, but my mother is the only person who is liable to know, and she probably wouldn’t give me a straight answer even if I could ask her.
+I have a strong feeling this may not be normal, but my mother is the one person who is liable to know, and she probably wouldn’t give me a straight answer even if I could ask her.

 The only reason I’m still sober is the tremendous lack of any kind of alcohol on this campus, which I’m beginning to view as a serious problem.
 Unfortunately, tonight is not the night to rectify it.